thomassuedbroecker/cloud-native-starter/workshop-one-service/README.md

 The microservice is kept as simple as possible, so that it can be used as a starting point for other microservices.
 The microservice has been developed with Java EE and [Eclipse MicroProfile](https://microprofile.io/).

-There are [various ways to deploy applications to OpenShift](http://heidloff.net/article/deploying-open-liberty-microservices-openshift/).
-The options have different advantages and disadvantages which are explained in the following labs.

 ## Labs